Skip to content

 A scan overview section explains the nature of the scan, including testing scope, methodology, tools, targets, scan type, approach, and date.
 This information is essential to validating the scan, interpreting the scan results, ensuring compliance, and informing your approach to vulnerability management

-A list of identified vulnerabilities goes into more depth than the summary, detailing the vulnerability, its severity, affected systems, and technical information that your security team can use to act on any relevant exploitable known vulnerability.
+The identified vulnerabilities section lists each detected issue, its severity, affected systems, and technical details your security team can use to decide what to fix first.
 This frequently includes Common Vulnerability Scoring System (CVSS) scores.
 Authenticated scans — which log in to targeted assets with valid credentials — usually provide deeper visibility due to their broader access, which means their list of vulnerabilities might be longer.

 Vulnerability scan reports often provide mitigation and remediation recommendations based on the scan’s findings and the severity of the vulnerabilities.
 This aspect of a report can be helpful for planning your response, giving you a starting point and providing actionable information.